jonnyrobots/roberts.work/_posts/2021-03-03-generating-revnue-from-oss.md

 Today, most COSS companies are most recognisable as “Open Source 2.0”.
 These OSS projects are created and commercialised through “as a Service” offerings.
 MongoDB (OSS) and Mongo Atlas (SaaS) are a perfect example of this.
 However, “Phase” is important, and for OSS project founders, it’s useful to think about each as an incremental step as you grow your product and company.
 As we’re about to see.

-### A commercial OSS product/company is made in three movements
+## A commercial OSS product/company is made in three movements

 One of the great things about OSS projects are that they often start life as a solution to a problem the project founder experienced.
-Problems experienced in commercial settings (ie. experienced while being paid) have the most potential for being commercialised [^ As an aside, this is one of the biggest potential disruptors to the UX industry as it dispatches the notion that “you are not your user”.].
+Problems experienced in commercial settings (ie. experienced while being paid) have the most potential for being commercialised [^1].
 How you get there happens in three movements.

 | Movement | Name | Description | Success measure |
 | - | - | - | - |